getify/You-Dont-Know-JS/up & going/ch1.md

 a = b * 2;
 ```

 The characters `a` and `b` are called variables (see "Variables" later in this chapter), which are like cardboard boxes you can store your stuff in -- in programs, variables hold values (like the number `42`) to be used by the program.
+Think of them as symbolic replacements for values.

-The `2` is just a value itself, called a *literal value*, because it stands alone without being stored in a variable.
+By contrast, the `2` is just a value itself, called a *literal value*, because it stands alone without being stored in a variable.

 The `=` and `*` characters are operators (see "Operators" later in this chapter) -- they perform actions with the values and variables such as assignment and mathematic multiplication.
 Most statments in JavaScript end with a `;` semicolon on the end.

 The statement `a = b * 2` tells the computer, roughly, to get the current value stored in the variable `b`, multiply that value by `2`, then store the result back into another variable we call `a`.

-Programs are nothing more than collections of many such statements, which taken together describe all the steps that it takes to perform a set of tasks.
+Programs are just collections of many such statements, which grouped together describe all the steps that it takes to perform a set of tasks.

 ### Executing a Program